UNCOVERing the contribution of black holes to reionization in the JWST era: Conclusions and discussion

 \item A model with $\fescbh =1$ can be ruled out since it severely exceeds the observed emissivity constraints at $z \lsim 6$.

-\item Finally, we find that even contrasting models of $\fescbh$ increasing or decreasing with $M_*$ do not affect our results significantly, with AGN providing less than a third of the total photon budget needed for reionization.
+\item Finally we find that, provided $\fescbh<1$, even contrasting models of $\fescbh$ where $\fescbh \propto M_*$ or $\fescbh \propto M_*^{-1}$ do not affect our results significantly, with AGN providing less than a third of the total photon budget needed for reionization.

 \end{itemize}